Josema/preact-webpack-hmr/README.md

-# Preact/react webpack boilerplate/setup with hot module reload in development.
+# Preact/react webpack boilerplate/setup with hot module reload.
 And configuration for deploy and production

 * Development
 * Production